Is the property tax cap really 2 percent?

 What happens if the budget vote goes down?

-Based on the preliminary budget as of March 11, 2020, a contingent budget would require the Board of Education to make cuts approximating $5.0 million in non-mandated programs and activities.
+Based on the proposed budget as of April 14, 2021, a contingent budget would require further restrictions on our equipment purchases and review of our non-mandated programs and activities.

 If the budget is passed, how much will my taxes go up?

 The District cannot predict with certainty how much an individual property owner’s taxes will go up or down if the school budget is passed.
 The school budget only contains information on the tax levy, or how much will be collected in total from all the taxpayers in the school district.
-The preliminary budget presented to the Board of Education on March 11, 2020 shows a projected 3.99% increase in the tax levy for next year.
-(We estimate that the actual increase will be much lower once the budget process has concluded.)
-An individual’s property tax bill next year will be dependent upon the final budget tax levy amount, how much of the tax levy is allocated to a particular town, how the levy is allocated among residential and commercial properties, the individual property’s assessed value and market (full) value, and qualifying exemptions on the property.
+The proposed budget presented to the Board of Education on April 14, 2021 shows a projected 0.0% increase in the tax levy for next year.
+An individual’s property tax bill next year will be dependent upon how much of the tax levy is allocated to a particular town, how the levy is allocated among residential and commercial properties, the individual property’s assessed value and market (full) value, and qualifying exemptions on the property.